 Well I hope this list has introduced you to some useful products that you didn’t know existed.
 It will be updated next year if I find a particularly noteworthy undiscovered gem.
 The total number will stay at a carefully curated “10” because there are enough super long lists of Black Friday deals around.

-Feel free to suggest your own plugin for consideration if it fits the criteria outlined at the top of the article.
+Feel free to suggest your own plugin for consideration if it fits the criteria outlined at the top of this article.
 Especially if you have between 10K – 40K active sites and 4.8+ stars.
-Unfortunately the last page of the most popular WordPress plugins listed on wordpress.org stops at 40K active sites, so I couldn’t systematically review plugins with fewer installs.
+Unfortunately the last page of the most popular WordPress plugins listed on wordpress.org stops at 40K active sites, so I couldn’t systematically review plugins with fewer active installs.